david-beauchesne/FoodWeb-MultiStressors/FoodWebs-MultipleStressors.md

 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ -->

 - [ ] Proposal for Ecology Letters Ideas and Perspectives

-- [X] Check and adjust for unique pathways of effect (exploitative and apparent competition).
+- [x] Check and adjust for unique pathways of effect (exploitative and apparent competition).
   - They are all unique when you consider the position of the species, except for the disconnected motif.
 - [ ] Think on the best way to establish position profile.
-At the moment what is used is the mean of individual pathways of effect per position, and I feel we could do better.
+At the moment what is used is the mean of individual pathways of effect per position, and I feel we could do better. ***Perhaps with maximal positional scores.***
 - [ ] Integrate [@hodgson2019] in the introduction
-- [ ] Figure out how to evaluate species motifs position as a probability rather than a frequency.
+- [x] Figure out how to evaluate species motifs position as a probability rather than a frequency.
 This could make use of empirical diet % available in Ecopath models. -> This will be discussed in this paper, and developed in the subsequent spatial paper
-- [ ] Figure out methology to evaluate species profile through two indices: sensitivity score and amplification score.
+- [x] Figure out methology to evaluate species profile through two indices: sensitivity score and amplification score.
 These could be used to adjust Halpern's equation later on.
-- [ ] Sensitivity and amplification scores for pathways of effect and motif positions, between [-1 1]
-- [ ] Should the delta abundances (%) be divided by the delta parameter (%)?
-- [ ] Should the median be used instead of the mean?
 - [ ] Cheung, W.W.L., Sarmiento, J.L., Dunne, J., Frolicher, T.L., Lam, V.W.Y., Palomares, M.L.D., Watson, R., and Pauly, D. 2013.
 Shrinking of fishes exacerbates impacts of global ocean changes on marine ecosystems.
 Nature Climate Change 3: 254-258.
-- [ ] Should the sensitivity score be divided by the number of unitary pathways disturbed?
 - [ ] Uniformiser les indices dans les équations de l'article
-- [ ] Modify the score for species using realised pathways of effects.
+- [x] Modify the score for species using realised pathways of effects.
 I thougth that this was done, but since we are not using probabilities, I'm not sure what I should be doing anymore with this.
-Ideally I would still use a probability and have a general function, but we might still want to keep this for the 4th chapter of the thesis.
+Ideally I would still use a probability and have a general function, but we might still want to keep this for the 4th chapter of the thesis. -> in 4th chapter.
 - [ ] Verify all codes so that the proper equations are used
 - [ ] Update thresholds used
 - [ ] Give proper credit to icons and images used
+- [ ] Sensitivity and amplification ~ in- and out-degree
+- [ ] Figure ex. biotic multiplier ~ position
+- [ ] Evaluate realised score potential (maximum) for each position.
+Not all pathways could be realised simultaneously, since when a multivariate pathway of effect exists, all of its constituent pathways cannot exist anymore.
+We could therefore come up with a maximal sensitivity and amplification score.
+We could then check the maximal possible score for a species and see whether we are close to it or not.
+Since there can only be a single realised pathway between 3 species, the maximum score would be the pathway of effect with the highest sensitivity and the one with the higher amplification score.
+- [ ] Check whether the unsensitivity of resources in competitive exploitation is due to the competitive parameters added to the models to get to equilibrium
+- [ ] If indirect effects are as important as direct effects, then it means that to better understand the impacts of disturbances, it may be as important to look at species beyond our focal species of interest.
+- [ ] ***HAve to look into the importance of direct vs indirect effects***